DeNepo/solution-write-ups/README.md

 ## Writeups

-The end goal of these exercises is to write a markdown file analyzing different people's solutions to the same programming challenges.
+The end goal of these exercises is to write a markdown file analyzing _other people's_ solutions to a programming challenges.
 Along the way you will learn many important "soft skills" including: how to read and write documentation, how to understand source code, how to interpret test cases, and how to explain your code to others.

+For each kata you study create a _new_ markdown file in this repository using [the template](./writeup-template.md).
+Place it in the folder named after that kata's kyu level, and name the file after the kata.
+Take a look at [the example writeup](./8-kyu/quarter-of-the-year.md) to see what yours should look like.

 ### Sections

 Your writeups should have these sections:

-- **Motivation**: (just under the title) Describe the challenge in plain english and give an idea of when/why/how this function might be useful in real life.
+- **Motivation**: (just under the title) Describe the kata in plain english and give an idea of when/why/how this function might be useful in real life.
 - **Syntax**: What does someone need to know to use the function?
 This includes the types of all _parameters_, and the _return value_.
 - **Examples**: Write a few use cases.
 These show how the function could be used in a real program.
 Practice finding interest [edge cases](https://www.geeksforgeeks.org/dont-forget-edge-cases/), it's good for you ;)
 - **User Solutions**: Analyze the solutions written by (at least) 2 different users, include: